matthias-reis/carda-gatsby/content/articles/2022/12/bank-myna-singer-maud.md

 **Anne:** Any other occasions we can see you live on stage these days?

 **Maud:** As a matter of fact, yes!
 Soon!
 We'll be hitting the stage in Brussels and in Zottegem (near Gent) on the 26th and 27th of January.
 Again with the mighty ROOK!
-We're also planning a few gigs in May 2023 in Western France, and it will be it for our "Volaverunt" extended tour!
+We're also planning a few gigs in May 2023 in Western France, and that will be it for our "Volaverunt" extended tour!

 **Anne:** Did you always want to make doomy and gloomy post-music?

 **Maud:** At the beginning, we wanted to be at a crossroads between Sigur Rós, Beach House, and Warpaint, so I wouldn't say that.
 What we write reflects what we're inspired by at the moment.
 And it's valid for the three/four of us, since there's no "lead composer" in the group.
 We write altogether.
 So, there was never a clear direction pointing towards gloomy music, but that's what influenced us when we recorded "Volaverunt".
 We were also in a unique and gloomy period as well, with COVID-19 hitting our homes and lives.

-**Anne:** If there was one musician, you could pick to produce some songs with them.
+**Anne:** If there was one musician, you could pick to produce some songs with.
 Who would it be, and why?

 ## "I love Anna Hausswolff's music"